swaptacular/swpt_login/README.md

 =========================================================

-**IMPORTANT NOTE: Organizations running Swaptacular debtors and creditors agents are encouraged to use their own implementations, which take into account their concrete security and user management policies.**
+**IMPORTANT NOTE: Organizations running Swaptacular debtors and creditors agents are encouraged to use their own OAuth2 login and consent implementations, which take into account their concrete security and user management policies.**

 This project implements user registration, login, and authorization consent for [Swaptacular].
 The ultimate deliverable is a docker image,